-All Juhayna employees without exception are rewarded with appropriate remuneration, with no differentiation between female and male compensation, as part of our commitment to equal opportunity in the workplace.
-We conduct regular surveys to ensure that our payment is competitive within the industry, and our compensation exceeds the minimum wage stated by the government.
+All Juhayna employees are rewarded with appropriate remuneration, without exception and with no differentiation between female and male compensation, as part of our commitment to equal opportunity in the workplace.
+We conduct regular surveys to ensure that we offer competitive wages within the industry and that our compensation exceeds the minimum wage stated by the government.